T of C

 (Return)

-13 See the previous footnote (for Thick Strings), which says that in addition the first three or four strings have a core, which for middle sized strings should be the seventh string.
-For the calculations see the column "TYDQJ (medium)" in the chart above.
+As mentioned in the previous footnote (for Thick Strings), the text states that in addition to the core the first three or four strings have a wrapping.
+However, the statements that for thick strings this core should be the sixth string and that for middle sized strings this should be the seventh string lead to some complications in the statistics as given.

-Note that the "explanation" of each string having 20 strands less than the previous will only add up if the 4th to 7th have as many strands as noted here, and the core for the 1st to 3rd strings had 60 each (e.g., a "Fine" 7th Qin String -- see below).
-(Return)
+In addition, note that the "explanation" of each string having 20 strands less than the previous will only add up if the 4th to 7th have as many strands as noted here, and the core for the 1st to 3rd strings had 60 each (e.g., a "Fine" 7th Qin String -- see below).

-14 See previous comments about the inconsistency of the calculations.
-(Return)
+16. See previous comments about the inconsistency of the calculations.

-16 This last sentence in the original is: 別用一管子卷之,不得與絃同管。 Note that the tube used to keep the strings separate and tight while they are being boiled is also called a guanzi) (Return)
+21. This last sentence in the original is: 別用一管子卷之,不得與絃同管。 Note that the tube used to keep the strings separate and tight while they are being boiled is also called a guanzi.

-18 墜子 zhuizi literally means "earrings".
-The ilustration at right shows Mr. Sun's idea of what one might look like.
+23. 墜子 zhuizi literally means "earrings".
+The illustration at right shows Mr. Sun's idea of what one might look like.

 As for the devices for storing the string, or twisting it, or stretching it, Mr. Sun had never heard of the fore-mentioned "tube", or the device for twisting strings, mentioned under Method for Wrapping Gauze, below.

-The cart-device (車子 chezi: see at right) seems to be the "cart-bed" (車床 che chuang) shown in Figure 1 of the passage on silk strings in Yuguzhai Qinpu.
+The cart-device (車子 chezi, illustrated at right) seems to be the "cart-bed" (車床 che chuang) shown in Figure 1 of the passage on silk strings in Yuguzhai Qinpu.
 Instead of this device, Mr. Sun said he had wanted to use bicycle wheels to twist the strings, with fixed distances.

 Return to the top, to the Taiyin Daquanji index page,